The KPZ fixed point: 1:2:3 scaling limit

-For any $\fh_0\in \UC$, we can find initial data $X^\ep_0$ so that \eqref{x0limit} holds in the $\UC$ topology.
+For any $\fh_0\in \UC$, we can find initial data $X^\ep_0$ so that \eqref{x0limit} holds in the $\LC$ topology.
 This is easy to see, because any $\fh_0\in \UC$ is the limit of functions which are finite at finitely many points, and $-\infty$ otherwise.
 In turn, such functions can be approximated by initial data $X^\ep_0$ where the particles are densely packed in blocks.
-Our goal is to take such a sequence of initial data $\xx^\ep_0$ and compute $\pp_{\fh_0} \!\left(\fh(\ft,\fx_i)\leq \fa_i,\;i=1,\dotsc,M\right)$ which, from \eqref{defofh} and \eqref{eq:height-cvgce}, is the limit as $\ep\to 0$ of
+Note there is a mild abuse here as the left hand side of \eqref{x0limit} is a function on $\ep\zz$.
+We can always extend it to $\rr$ in a simple way, say taking it piecewise constant on $(\ep n, \ep( n+1))$, and choosing the endpoints so that it is lower semi-continuous.
+Similarly, \eqref{eq:hep} will be taken to be a piecewise constant $\UC$ function.